At busy Lebanese port, Syrians set their sights on Europe

 "The journey there will be very hard and I don't really know which way to take," he said.

-Groups of men gathered to discuss the best way toward Germany and Austria.
+Groups of men gathered to discuss the best way towards Germany and Austria.
 Were the Hungarian police as bad as they had heard?
 Was Macedonia a good route?
-What about traveling through Serbia?
+What about travelling through Serbia?
 Were the Germans still welcoming refugees?

 This week the Hungarian government took out full page advertisements in several Lebanese newspapers in English and Arabic warning of the "strongest possible action" against people who try to enter the country illegally.